BoldBigflank/wp-sms-notify/README.md

 # Send SMS on WordPress Publish
 ## Introduction

+Help your subscribers never miss a post by offering instant SMS notifications.

+At the end of this project, you will have a custom WordPress Plugin that does two things:
+1. Your WordPress users will have a "Mobile Phone" field in their profile to sign up for notifications, and
+2. Your posts will automatically send a notification message to every subscriber who signed up.

+If you're in a hurry, you can find the almost-ready code on [GitHub](https://github.com/BoldBigflank/wp-sms-notify), just drop in the latest [Twilio PHP Library](https://www.twilio.com/docs/libraries/php) and update your Twilio variables in `sms-notify.php`

 ## Setup
-### Set Up Your Development Environment
-I won't go in to too many details here, but you should already have a [WordPress Installation](http://wordpress.org/download/) running.
+I won't go in to too many details here, but you should already have a [WordPress Blog](http://wordpress.org/download/) running.

 In your WordPress directory, go to `wp-content/plugins` and make a directory, I'm going to call it `sms-notify`.
 Inside that directory, make a file named `sms-notify.php`.
 In this file we'll start with some plugin metadata.
 This is what WordPress reads to show in our Plugin Dashboard.